-In the financial year 2018, one beneficiary received the severance payment in amount of € 37.125,00 gross.
+In the financial year 2019, one beneficiary received the severance payment.
+Highest severance was in amount of € 24.868,74 gross.

 7. The number of individuals being remunerated 1 million EUR or more per financial year, for remuneration between 1 million EUR and 5 million EUR broken down into tranches of 500 000 EUR and for remuneration of 5 million EUR and above broken down into tranches of 1 million EUR;